 Adding or removing additional support from the order (such as medical or child care expenses).

-For federal income tax purposes, child support is not deductible by the payer but would be tax free for any parent receiving it for the care of their child.
+For federal income tax purposes, child support is not deductible by the payer but would be tax-free for any parent receiving it for the care of their child.
 The parent with the most time-sharing of the child in question is the parent who can claim that child as a dependent on their tax return, but the other parent cannot.
-However, a parent offering 50% or more in child support may be able to claim exemption for tax purposes.
+However, a parent offering 50% or more in child support may be able to claim an exemption for tax purposes.

-If you are seeking counsel for a child support attorney or a experienced child custody attorney in Orlando Fl, contact the Orlando family law attorneys of Veliz Katz Law for a consultation.
+If you are seeking counsel for a child support attorney or an experienced child custody attorney in Orlando Fl, contact the Orlando family law attorneys of Veliz Katz Law for a consultation.